AdyGCode/SaaS-BED-Notes/2026/Session-04/Session-04-01-API-Authentication/slides.md

 </Announcement>

 <!--
-CORS errors occur in the browser, even if the server is misconfigured. ✔️ Truth Disabling CORS in your browser permanently fixes CORS issues in production. ❌ Lie CORS is not relevant for server‑to‑server communication unless one server emulates a browser environment. ✔️ Truth -->
+Session-x-CORS errors occur in the browser, even if the server is misconfigured. ✔️ Truth Disabling Session-x-CORS in your browser permanently fixes Session-x-CORS issues in production. ❌ Lie Session-x-CORS is not relevant for server‑to‑server communication unless one server emulates a browser environment. ✔️ Truth -->